achilleas-k/image-definitions-talk/presentation/slides.md

 Notes:
+- Consider the three components we mentioned earlier that define our static image types
-- On top of the three choices we've seen already, we add another one that represents what the image is intended for, the workload.
+- We add another one that represents what the image is intended for, the workload.
 - Overall we have:
   - Distro: as before.
-  - Platform: a generalisation of the architecture we saw earlier, which can include variations or more specific choices, like firmware packages for specific devices.
+  - Platform: the architecture we saw earlier (but also variations or more specific hardware devices)
   - Environment: also as before.
   - Workload: the intended use of the image, which can be user defined or predefined by the project for common workloads (e.g., a _web server_ workload which contains packages, firewall rules, and sane defaults for running a web service).
+    - Think of the workload as the things you would do when deploying and provisioning a base image.
 - We can go through a scenario with these components and see how the abstractions have concrete effects on the content and stages for the final image.

 ---